Last Updated: November 17, 2022

 with good school site selection, in a few years 90 percent plus of kids in

 the U.S. could walk to school.
-The side benefit no doubt would be resolving some longstanding walking barriers would result in more walkable communities in general.
+The side benefit no doubt would be that resolving some longstanding pedestrian problem areas would result in more walkable communities in general.
 Probably that's a more bikeable community as well.

 While researching this page, I noticed a frightening trend of municipal officials reviewing private school zoning and permits quite strenuously while ceding school site selection for the public system to the school board.